Sphere 3D Corp. (ANY) deserves closer scrutiny

-A share of Sphere 3D Corp.
-(NASDAQ:ANY) closed at $0.28 per share on Wednesday, down from $0.28 day before.
-While Sphere 3D Corp. has underperformed by -1.04%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ANY fell by -90.82%, with highs and lows ranging from $3.81 to $0.25, whereas the simple moving average fell by -67.26% in the last 200 days.
+As of Friday, Sphere 3D Corp.’s (NASDAQ:ANY) stock closed at $0.28, down from $0.28 the previous day.
+While Sphere 3D Corp. has underperformed by -1.61%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ANY fell by -91.34%, with highs and lows ranging from $3.81 to $0.23, whereas the simple moving average fell by -66.81% in the last 200 days.

 Sponsored